 How to Apply

 All applicants must have at least one year of clinical training (PGY-1) in an ACGME-approved training program.
-Certification or eligibility in a primary care specialty is preferred but not required.
+Certification or board eligibility in a primary care specialty is preferred but not required.
 Graduates of foreign medical schools must have current ECFMG certification.

 Many of our trainees have prior experience in a variety of settings, including the U.S. military.
 Successful applicants to our program have demonstrated commitment to public health and the field of occupational and environmental medicine.

 - Residency applicants are not required to submit GRE scores; however, USMLE scores are required and MCAT scores may be submitted as well.
-Non-native English speakers will be required to submit recent TOEFL scores.
+Non-native English speakers may be required to submit recent TOEFL scores.

 - Applicants who have not completed a full residency in a primary care specialty must request a "summative evaluation" be sent to this program from the director of their internship year training program.